Backed by SSL, our online bonding process is secure. We are committed to your privacy.

-Call 1 (800) 308-4358, or submit a bond request, to connect with our team of surety bond experts.
+Call 1 (800) 308-4358, or submit a bond request, to connect with our team of surety bond professionals.
 We can typically provide your free, no-obligation surety bond quote within 1 business day of submitting your application.

 Why do I need this bond?

 Private postsecondary institutions provide opportunities for further education.
 Accreditation is not necessary for operation, though private institutions are often accredited.
-The bond ensures that the school provides services as promised, and can reimburse students should they suffer any financial losses.
+The bond ensures that the school provides services as promised and can reimburse students should they suffer any financial losses.